bento-platform/bento/docs/installation.md

 ### b.
 Create grants for the Workflow Execution Service (WES) OAuth2 client

-Run the following commands to set up authorization for the WES client:
+Run the following commands to set up authorization for the WES client.
+Don't forget to replace `ISSUER_HERE` by the issuer URL!

 ```bash
 # This grant is a temporary hack to get permissions working for v12/v13.
 In the future, it should be removed.